Cinnamon Sugar Donut Holes (with Canned Biscuit Dough)

 Instructions

-- Grease a shallow baking pan (I used a glass pie pan) with butter or cooking spray
+- Grease a shallow baking pan (I use a glass pie pan) with butter or cooking spray.
+Set aside.

-- Open package of biscuits and separate individual biscuits1 can refrigerator biscuits
+- Open package of biscuits and separate individual biscuits.
+With knife, cut each biscuit into 4 pieces1 can refrigerator biscuits

-- Take each small piece and roll into a ball
+- Take each quarter of dough and roll into a ball.

-- Take each ball and dip in melted butter, covering ball
+- Take each ball and dip in melted butter, then immediately roll in cinnamon sugar mixture.

 - Bake 18-20 minutes.